soumyenddatta/HR-Data-Pipeline-Toolkit/Readme.md

     - Lightweight and human-readable
     - Excellent for backups, sharing, and reporting

+> 📂 All `CSV` files are saved in the `dump/` directory by default.
+Ensure this directory exists (the script will create it automatically if missing).

+### 📝 Logging:
+- A `process.log` file is generated in the `dump/` directory.
+- Logs include `timestamps`, `table names`, `row counts`, and any `errors` during export.
+- Useful for troubleshooting and verifying successful runs.

   ### 🎯 Goal of This Script
    > To automatically extract each SQL table from company_db into its own CSV file, without needing to run any manual SQL queries.